sspaeti/obsidian-open-specific-notes/README.md

 # Open Specific Notes in Obsidian

-A simple Obsidian plugin to quickly open specific notes with custom commands.
-Perfect for frequently accessed notes like todos, journals, or project files.
+A simple Obsidian plugin to quickly open specific notes with custom commands or a vim shortcut (I use `<space><space>` to open my todo).
+Works great for frequently accessed notes like todos, journals, or project files.

 ## Features